dotnetwise/i18N-Complete/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-[More Documentation to be written]
-In the meanwhile you could also navigate to your webiste to `/Localization/Help` for more documentation